triska/clpz/README.md

 mostly interested in programming at a very low level.

-For more usable and general programs, I therefore recommend you stick to CLP(Z) constraints for integer arithmetic.
+For more usable and general programs, I therefore recommend you stick to CLP(ℤ) constraints for integer arithmetic.
 You can place pure goals in any order without changing the declarative meaning of your program, just as you would expect from logical conjunction.
 For
 example: